 Nice young lady hails me on Piccadilly and needs to get to Covent Garden pronto.
-Dressed in nice smart business suit carrying briefcase and holdall.
-I concentrate on getting her there when all of a sudden I can’t see her in the rear view mirror.
+Dressed in a nice smart business suit carrying briefcase and holdall.
+I concentrate on getting her there when all of a sudden I can’t see her in the rearview mirror.
 What the?
 I then notice that she is lying on the floor of the cab trying to fit herself into some pretty tight jeans.
 Concentrate on the road cabbie, concentrate.
 Two minutes later we reach her destination, she gives me a decent tip looking very glam and, I’ve just noticed, wearing a completely different top.
 When did she do that?
 Gutted, a nice old couple hail me and I take them to Victoria.
 Did that just happen?

 First day on The Knowledge